 OneDrive retention and deletion

-This article describes what happens to a user's OneDrive when you delete the user's Office 365 account for your organization, and what steps happen automatically.
+This article describes how you can manage a user's OneDrive when you delete the user's Office 365 account for your organization, and what steps happen automatically.

 Configure automatic access delegation